-Values Academy is an independent school which operates as one school across two sites in Birmingham and Nuneaton.
+Values Academy operates two independent special schools, one in Birmingham and the other in Nuneaton.
 It is a company limited by guarantee and an independent charity (number 1131991) which provides an alternative to mainstream education for young people aged 11-19 who are at risk of social exclusion due to a co-morbidity of disorders or social, emotional and behavioural difficulties.

 Welcome from the CEO

-We always welcome referrers, parents and students to come and have a look around by prior arrangement with Caroline, or the School Leaders, so please let them know if you would like to come in and see us either in Birmingham or Nuneaton to see the schools and meet some of our staff?
+We always welcome referrers, parents and students to come and have a look around by prior arrangement with our School Leaders, so please let them know if you would like to come in and see us either in Birmingham or Nuneaton to see the schools and meet some of our staff.

 We would be delighted to hear from you if you have students in mind who may benefit from our one to one community based education in a great environment with improved mental health and therapeutic support and sound educational outcomes.